heremaps/xyz-documentation/docs/api/devguide/searchableproperties.md

 user-specified properties of your GeoJSON features inside a space.
 This API capability is available to users having the XYZ PRO usage-plan.

-It is recommended reading the ["properties-search"](propertiessearch.md) guide about how searching on properties works in general, before going on with this more specific guide.
+It is recommended that you read the ["properties-search"](propertiessearch.md) guide before going on with this more specific guide.

-## Search for features in the space
+## Searching for features in a space

-If the above prerequisites are fulfilled adjusting the searchable properties can be done by updating the space's `searchableProperties` property.
+If the above prerequisites are fulfilled, adjusting the searchable properties can be done by updating the space's `searchableProperties` property.
 This can be done using a `PATCH` request to the `/spaces/{spaceId}` endpoint.